 You just decided to convert your own garage into a garage gym because you have enough space for it, but before you could buy the necessary equipment to fill the space, you have to think about filling the interior with the right design.
-Aside from the gym mirrors, you also have to think about the home gym flooring you want your gym to have.
+Aside from the gym mirrors, you also have to think about the best home gym flooring you want your gym to have.
 The type of floor your gym has is one of the most important aspects of building and maintaining a healthy, stable home gym.
 Many types of training units will totally mess-up your floor if you don't install the right type of flooring.
 On top of potential damage, good flooring will also keep things quiet while you do exercises like deadlifts and other Olympic lifts.

 In a Hurry?
 The test winner after 12 hours of research:

 Easy DIY Installation